dustproject/dust/packages/world/README.md

 #### Burning Ores
 - When tools containing ores are burned (via `ObjectTypeLib.burnOres`), the ore resource is made available again
 - ResourceCount is decreased for that specific ore
-- BurnedResourceCount is increased for AnyOre category
+- BurnedResourceCount is increased for UnrevealedOre category
 - This creates a "pool" of ores that can respawn

 #### Respawning Ores